FernGully: The Last Rainforest

 Parents Need to Know

-Parents need to know that this movie has some tense and scary moments, though lots of humor takes the edge off.
+Parents need to know that FernGully: The Last Rainforest has some tense and scary moments, though lots of humor takes the edge off.
+The oil is a dark blob that comes to life in the form of a monster.
+It attacks the foliage and it's inhabitants.
+Zak pulls a pocket knife on Batty in effort to protect Crysta, but the scene is comical rather than frightening.
 The movie promotes a strong environmental and conservation message, along with an anti-animal testing message, though kids might not catch all the lessons thanks to the distraction of the magical creatures and jolly songs.

 What's the story?